thewca/wca-regulations/wca-regulations_2012.md

 - 2d) All information (except: name, country, date of birth [NOTE BY SARAH: I find it hard to believe that date of birth is not considered confidential.
 Most organisations (especially online transactions/registries) will not release DOBs for fear of identity theft/fraud liability], gender, selected events and competition results [NOTE BY SARAH: also, given the breadth of such exceptions, what personal information remains protected?]) must be used for the competition only, and may only be disclosed to outside organisations/persons with the consent of the competitor.
 A competitor's date of birth is considered confidential information, and must never be shared with other parties without prior consent of the competitor or legal guardian, as applicable.
 - 2e) Competitors must [NOTE BY LUCAS: Rephrease using "must"] represent a countries of which they hold citizenship.
 The WCA Delegate should verify citizenship standing by means of  documents (e.g. a passport).
 If a competitor is found ineligible to represent the country under which they have registered, the competitor may be retroactively disqualified and/or suspended at the discretion of the WCA Board.
     - 2e1a) The eligible countries are defined by Wikipedia List of sovereign states ("Internationally recognized sovereign states" and "Other states").
 [NOTE BY SARAH: Why Wikipedia?
 You could use the UN list, or something actually recognized by sovereign governments.]
-    - 2e2) Competitors with more than one citizenship [NOTEL: This doesn't technically account for citizenship changes] may change their country of representation in their first competition of a calendar year.
+    - 2e2) Competitors with more than one citizenship [NOTE BY LUCAS: This doesn't technically account for citizenship changes] may change their country of representation in their first competition of a calendar year.
 - 2f) Competitors must obey venue regulations and conduct themselves in a manner considerate of others.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from active competitors [NOTE BY LUCAS: Was "those competing".
 Resolve.].
 - 2h) Competitors shall be fully dressed while in the competition venue.
 At the discretion of the Delegate, competitors may be disqualified for inappropriate clothing.